 Photos of Belmont Blvd:

-Hillsboro Village also has more shopping than some of the other areas we’ve mentioned, including clothing boutiques, a bookstore, and a flower shop.
+Hillsboro Village also has more shopping than some of the other areas we’ve mentioned, including clothing boutiques, kid’s store, and a flower shop.
 It’s also home to Belcourt Theatre, which is a local theater house featuring films and performances.
 Belmont Boulevard and Midtown are within walking distance of Hillsboro Village.

 Best Vacation Rentals in Hillsboro Village:

-- Hillsboro Village Apartment – 2 bedroom / 1 bath – Sleeps 4 – 30+ Five Star Reviews
+- Adorable 2 bedroom Rental – 2 bedroom / 1 bath – Sleeps 4 – 65+ Five Star Reviews

 Photos of Hillsboro Village:

-Our favorite restaurants or bars in East Nashville: Marche, Lockeland Table, 3 Crow Bar, Five Points Pizza, Barista Parlor, Eastland Cafe, Rosepepper, Ugly Mugs, Holland House, The Pharmacy, and Mas Tacos.
+Our favorite restaurants or bars in East Nashville: The Fox Bar & Cocktail Lounge, Folk, Pearl Diver, Lockeland Table, Cafe Roze, 3 Crow Bar, Five Points Pizza, Barista Parlor, Rosepepper, Ugly Mugs, The Pharmacy, and Mas Tacos.

 Bed & Breakfasts in East Nashville: